Software-Aurora-Lab/DoppelTest/docs/source/installation.rst

 4. Enter the container in root mode via ``docker exec -it apollo_dev_your_name /bin/bash``

-    | Remember to replace ``apollo_dev_your_name`` with the container's actual name
+    .. note:: Remember to replace ``apollo_dev_your_name`` with the container's actual name

 5. In the container, build Apollo via ``./apollo.sh build``

 6. Exit the container and create directories ``data``, ``data/log``, ``data/bag``, ``data/log``, ``data/core`` under Apollo's root directory.

-    | This step is necessary for DoppelTest running on the host machine to delete Apollo's log files.
+    .. note:: This step is necessary for DoppelTest running on the host machine to delete Apollo's log files.
       Our framework restarts modules being tested after every scenario, which creates a large number of unnecessary log files.

+      Since a lot of commands are executed as root inside of the Docker container, if those directories are created inside of the container, DoppelTest may not be able to remove those directories.

 Installing DoppelTest
 ---------------------